webpro/baseplate/README.md

     compass compile && kss-node src/scss styleguide --css dist/css/all.css

-## Outro

-The bottom line: the better your desired setup resembles, the more useful this baseplate is.

-## License

-What?

 ## Credits

 Too many to mention..
 All the awesome people behind all the open source goodness that is used in this project: thank you!

-## Todo

-* Stop creating todo lists.